percona/pbm-docs/docs/usage/restore.md

     The recommended approach is to make a fresh backup after upgrading Percona Backup for MongoDB to version 1.5.0.

-To restore a backup, use the [`pbm restore`](../reference/pbm-commands.md#pbm-restore) command supplying the time stamp of the backup that you intend to restore.
-Percona Backup for MongoDB identifies the type of the backup (physical or logical) and restores the database up to the [backup completion time](../reference/glossary.md#completion-time) (available in `pbm list` output as of version 1.4.0).
+To restore a backup, use the [`pbm restore`](../reference/pbm-commands.md#pbm-restore) command supplying the backup name from which you intend to restore.
+Percona Backup for MongoDB identifies the type of the backup (physical, logical or [incremental](incremental-backup.md)) and restores the database up to the [backup completion time](../reference/glossary.md#completion-time) (available in `pbm list` output as of version 1.4.0).

 ## Logical restore